How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Furunculosis

-The inflammatory process around the hair follicle caused by the ingress of a staphylococcal infection can cause its purulent-necrotic disease.
+Inflammatory process around hair follicle caused by hit staphylococcal infection may cause his purulent-necrotic disease.

 1. Hypovitaminosis, diabetes and chronic intoxication can provoke the formation of multiple rashes.